eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- Responsible for research on perception algorithms of autonomous driving systems, including but not limited to: image target detection and segmentation, recognition, and tracking algorithm development; visual positioning, pose estimation, depth estimation, and 3D reconstruction algorithm research and development;
 	-  Familiar with commonly used computer vision and machine learning algorithms, with excellent mathematical ability; master the basic algorithms of image processing, familiar with camera models, multi-view geometry, optimization and other theories
 	- Have experience in the development of autonomous driving systems, including but not limited to lane line recognition/obstacle recognition and tracking/multi-view stereo/visual positioning/three-dimensional reconstruction, etc.;
++ Working knowledge of ROS + Gazebo.
+Experience with OMPL / PCL / OpenCV is a plus.
+	- ROS: Robot Operating System
+	- Gazebo simulator: open-source 3-D robotics simulator, which includes an ODE physics engine, OpenGL rendering, support code for sensor simulation and actuator control
+	- OMPL: open motion planning library, software package for computing motion plans using sampling-based algorithm
+		* used for motion planning, or path planning, to solve the navigation problem or piano mover's problem.
+	- PCL: point cloud library of algorithms for point cloud processing tasks, 3-D geometry processing, and 3-D computer vision
+		* filtering
+		* feature estimation
+		* surface reconstruction
+		* 3-D registration
+		* model fitting
+		* object registration
+		* segmentation
++ skill set for: Perception and Localization - Autonomy Software Engineer
+	- M.S & 4+ years of experience or Ph.D. in Computer Science, Electrical, Mechanical, Aerospace, Robotics or a related field.
+Ph.D.candidates will be given preference.
+	- Experience working hands-on with physical robots like quadcopters, AGVs, UGVs etc.
+	- High proficiency in C++.
+	- Rock solid software engineering foundation and a commitment to writing clean, documented and well-architected code
+	- Strong fundamental understanding of Kalman Filtering, SLAM, particle filtering, and other estimation and sensor fusion techniques.
+	- Strong math fundamentals in large scale optimization, dynamic programming, non-linear optimization, linear algebra etc.
+	- Competency in ROS/ OMPL / PCL / OpenCV is a plus.
+		* OMPL: open motion planning library, software package for computing motion plans using sampling-based algorithm
+		* used for motion planning, or path planning, to solve the navigation problem or piano mover's problem.
+	- PCL: point cloud library of algorithms for point cloud processing tasks, 3-D geometry processing, and 3-D computer vision
++ skill set:
+	- We will prefer candidates who have experience working hands-on with physical systems like robots.
+Example: manipulation of a robotic arm, ground robots, self-driving cars, quad rotor or any other mobile robot.
+	- High proficiency in C. Experience with C++/Python is a bonus.
+	- Experience working hands-on with micro-controllers like STM32 / NXP is a big bonus.
+	- Experience with RTOS.
+	- Rock solid software engineering foundation and a commitment to writing clean, documented and well architected code.
+	- B.S in Computer Science, Electrical, Robotics or a related field. > 2 years prior professional experience developing firmware for embedded systems.
 + skill set:
 	- Develop automotive standard software for vehicle-level autonomous controls.
 	- Improve and deliver reliable software through requirements generation, continuous integration, automated testing, issue tracking, and code reviews